 Curbside Recycling Services

-Ready to recycle your corrugated cardboard boxes, tin and aluminum cans, newspaper, and #1 and #2 plastic bottles and jugs?
+Ready to recycle your corrugated cardboard boxes, tin and aluminum cans, mixed waste paper, and #1 and #2 plastic bottles and jugs?
 With commingled household recycling from Rogue Disposal & Recycling, just toss the approved recyclables into your 65-gallon red-lid cart, roll it to the curb and we’ll take care of the rest.
 One cart, no need to sort.
 And recycling is included as part of your trash service.

 Recycling Service at a Glance